 Vehicles must be brought to a complete stop at any stop sign and before passing over a railway crossing.
 Turns at red lights are forbidden unless specifically indicated by an ancillary light.

 Roads in Japan are free to use with the exception of highways and a small number of toll roads.
 Although road are generally well-maintained, some rural mountain roads may not be suitable for regular passenger vehicles.
 Side streets in the cities can be narrow and often made more difficult to pass along because of telegraph poles intruding into the road.

 Japanese drivers are overwhelmingly well-mannered and civilized and the use of horns is very uncommon.
 Signs of thanks include a nodding of the head, wave of the hand, and the brief use of hazard lights.

-Some problems worth being aware of especially in more common in rural areas include drivers pulling over suddenly to answer their mobile phone and parking on blind corners while on the phone; breaking for no apparent reason only to then suddenly turn with or without the last minute use of indicator; and the lack of use of head and tail lights in tunnels.
+Some problems worth being aware of especially in more common in rural areas include drivers pulling over suddenly to answer their mobile phone and parking on blind corners while on the phone; braking for no apparent reason only to then suddenly turn with or without the last minute use of indicator; and sometimes the lack of use of head and tail lights in tunnels.

 Many rural roads do not have a pavement and may be poorly lit at night rendering pedestrians less visible than is ideal.
 Cyclists are uncommon in rural areas but in urban areas they will sometimes cycle into the flow of traffic.

 In general, the time of year has little effect on road conditions.
 However, extra care needs to be taken when driving in the depths of winter in inland mountainous regions and on days of heavy mid-summer rains.

 Unsurprisingly, fuel stations are found all across Japan.
 Most will close overnight but any urban area will have at least one 24-hour service station.